-The Environmental Finance Center is working closely with the Capacity Development Program in the Public Water Supply Section of the Division of Water Resources at the NC Department of Environment and Natural Resources to enhance the financial and managerial capacity of water systems in North Carolina to provide the public with safe drinking water.
+The Environmental Finance Center has worked with the Capacity Development Program in the Public Water Supply Section of the Division of Water Resources at the NC Department of Environmental Quality to enhance the financial and managerial capacity of water systems in North Carolina to provide the public with safe drinking water.

 How much are North Carolinians paying for water and wastewater service?
 How can water utilities set rates and rate structures that are in line with their policy objectives and maintain financial stability?
 Are utilities recovering sufficient revenue to cover their expenses?
 What are the financial practices, policies, and experiences of utility managers and finance directors?
 What are some indicators that utilities can use to self-assess their financial sustainability?
 What can utilities do to plan for future capital costs?
 The EFC answer these questions by creating tools and publications and by providing training to utilities, local officials and technical assistance providers.
 All resources are free to download on the left or on separate project pages linked below.
 Examples of work completed include: